maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This program sets aside eleven locations in memory, or slots, that can hold numeric values.
 It then assigns the values 5 and 10 to slots 1 and 2.
 The rest have not been set, and those slots will contain zeros.

+The index numbers can also be held in variables, or part of any expression.
+For instance, the following code is logically identical to the example above:

+    10 DIM A(10)
+    15 B=1
+    20 A(B)=5
+    30 A(B+10-9)=10

 The exact handling of arrays depends on the dialect.
 Some allow a single dimension, while most allow two, and a small number allow three or more.
 RetroBASIC allows any number of dimensions and should properly run code from any of these dialects.
 In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, or in a few occasions, *lists*, while those with two dimensions are sometimes known as *matrixes*, or alternately *tables*.
 When talking about arrays, it is also common to refer to non-array numerical values as *scalars*.

+Two dimensional arrays are fairly common, for instance:

+    10 DIM A$(10,5)
+    20 A$(1,1)="slot 1,1"
+    30 A$(2,1)="slot 2,1"
+    40 A$(1,2)="slot 1,2"

 Dialects also vary based on what they consider to be the first entry in the array.
 Early versions of Dartmouth had slot 1 as the first entry in the array, but this was soon realized to be a mistake as it made it difficult to represent polynomials, which often have a zeroth entry.
 Later versions of Dartmouth added a zero to every array to correct for this.
 Thus, the `DIM A(10)` statement above produces an array with 11 entries in it, not 10.
 Debate over whether to use 0 or 1 for the first slot ran into the 1980s, but this was largely moot as MS variations always included a 0 slot and this was the *de facto* standard.

 As there is no indication of whether a particular program expects 0 or 1 as the first index, RetroBASIC always sets up a 0 slot just in case.
 This has (almost) no effect on programs; if they use index 0, it works; if not, it works.
 The only effect is on the `LBOUND` function, which returns the first index.
 This normally returns 0, but can be told to return 1 by setting the command-line switch `--array_base=1` or using the `OPTION BASE 1` statement within a program.
 As most dialects did not include the `LBOUND` function, it is unlikely this feature will have any effect one way or another in any real program.

 There is another oddity to consider.
 Dartmouth sets aside a 0...10 block of memory for every numeric variable, even if it is not `DIM`med.
 In the example program above, A is defined to have 11 slots, and then it assigns values to the slots.
 This program will also work if line 10 is left out, because A will always have the default 11 slots.
 This is a *very* odd feature and is rarely implemented in non-MS dialects, so programs relying on this feature will not run on those machines.
 RetroBASIC does implement this "feature" in case there are programs that use it.
-To date, only one program found "in the wild" has made use of this feature, `DIM` has almost always been used.
+To date, only one program found in the wild has made use of this feature, `DIM` has almost always been used.

 Finally, there is the additional oddity that the parens are part of the variable name.
 That is, the variable `A` is a different variable than the one in `A(0)`.
 One can assign values to either, and they will be held separately in memory, at least in MS-derived dialects.
 RetroBASIC follows this convention.

-To summarize, consider this program following the MS conventions:
+To summarize, consider this program using a one-dimensional array following the MS conventions:

     10 A(0)=5
     20 A(1)=10